How to use the ERIC database: the complete tutorial

 The number of results in the above example is 177,987.
 This is far too many to work through, so you could use the following filters to narrow your results:

-- Peer reviewed only: this will limit the search to texts that have undergone the peer review process.
+- Peer reviewed only: limits the search to texts that have undergone the peer review process.

-- Full text available on ERIC: this will only show results that are available in full text within ERIC.
+- Full text available on ERIC: only shows results available in full text within ERIC.

 Applying both of these limiters reduces the number of results significantly.

-➡️ Learn more about peer review in our guide on what are peer reviewed journals.
+➡️ Learn more about peer review in our guide: What are peer reviewed journals

 Pro tip: Consider using a reference manager like Paperpile to save, organize, and cite your references.
 Paperpile integrates with ERIC and many popular databases, so you can save references and PDFs directly to your library using the Paperpile buttons: